The Piper's Price: Plot

 Ralph Hadley's ex-wife, Jessica, is a shrewd businesswoman, while his new wife, Amy, is the perfect homemaker.
-Billy Kilmartin (Lon Chaney), an attorney, has sought to woo Jessica for many years, and now that she is divorced from Ralph, he doubles down on his efforts to win her.
+Billy Kilmartin, an attorney, has sought to woo Jessica for many years, and now that she is divorced from Ralph, he doubles down on his efforts to win her.
 At a stockholders meeting, Jessica makes several intelligent suggestions that win both the approval of the company and Ralph's admiration.
 Ralph wants Jessica back and takes her to lunch.
 Amy soon hears gossip about her husband dating his ex-wife and she worries about losing him to the other woman.

 Amy learns that she is pregnant, but decides to keep it a secret from Ralph.
 She goes to Ralph's office and is introduced to Jessica at a meeting there, and after Jessica leaves, Amy starts a fight with Ralph.
 Ralph considers the whole thing entirely innocent, but soon realizes that it's not just a harmless fling.
 He is indeed falling in love with his ex-wife.

 Amy goes to Jessica, telling her that she and Ralph are going to have a child together, and Jessica realizes she must stop seeing Ralph.
 But when Ralph finally demands to see her, she tells him that she and Billy Kilmartin were married that morning.
 Ralph goes home, prepared to commit suicide, when the doctor enters and congratulates him on the birth of his child.
 Ralph realizes that Amy was his true love all the time, and the happy family are reunited.